rcorbett-match/swgs-processing-pipeline/README.md

 Then save your changes, and execute the pipeline using the `nextflow run` command as seen above.

 Look for the `results` directory (the output) to appear in this same run directory after pipeline execution.

+### Config File Parameters

+#### General
+- `pairedend` - setting to `true` expects paired-end data and executes in paired-end mode, `false` expects single-end data and executes in single-end mode.

+- `crop50` - setting to `true` will trim reads to 50bp.
+- `reads` - specifies the path to fastq files, can handle glob patterns.
+- `genome` - specifies the reference genome build.
+- `ref_path` - path to the reference .fasta file, must be indexed with the resulting files in the same directory.
+- `outdir` - specifies the path to the directory where pipeline outputs will be stored.
+- `nthread` - specifies the number of threads to use for any multi-threaded processes.
+- `aligner` - specifies the name of the aligner to use, 'bwamem2' or 'minimap2'.
+- `multiqc_config` - specifies the path to the .yaml config file for mulqiqc.
+- `binsizes` - specifies a list of binsizes for copy-number analysis, in units of kbp.

+#### QDNAseq
+- `runqdnaseq` - setting to `true` will perform copy-number analysis using the QDNAseq package.

+- `binannos` - specifies the path to .rds bin annotation files to be used with QDNAseq.
+A bin annotation must exist for each bin size specified earlier, and if running in paired-end mode, for each combination of binsize and pe/se.
+Files names must include the substrings '{binsze}kb' indicating the binsize, and 'pe' or 'se' indicating paired vs single end, case insensitive.
+Paired-end mode expects both single and paired end files.
+- `qd_new_annot` - setting to `true` will generate new bin annotations, ignores `binannos`.
+Note: very slow.
+- `qd_nbams` - specifies the path to bam files of normal samples to be used for bin annotations.
+No nested directories.
+Files must have '.se' or '.pe' as part of the file extension, indication single vs paired end.
+Paired-end mode expects both single and paired end bams.
+- `qd_mappability` - specifies the path to the mappability track to be used for bin annotations, must be in bigwig format.
+- `qd_blacklist` - specifies the path to the blacklist of problematic regions to be used for bin annotations, must be in BED format.
+- `qd_bwgavgbed` - specifies the path to the bigWigAverageOverBed binary file to be used for bin annotations.

+#### WisecondorX
+- `runwisex` - setting to `true` will perform copy-number analysis using WisecondorX.

+- `wx_newref` - setting to `true` will generate new references to be used by WisecondorX.
+By default will use .npz files provided by `wx_normals`.
+Will ignore existing references in `wx_refs`.
+- `wx_newref_frombam` - setting to `true` will use bam files provided by `wx_nbams` for reference generation instead.
+- `wx_refs` - specifies the path to exisiting normal .npz files for WisecondorX.
+File names must include the substring '{binsize}kb' indicating the binsize, and must have '.se' or '.pe' as part of the file extension, indication single vs paired end.
+Paired-end mode expects both single and paired end files.
+- `wx_normals` - specifies the path to normal .npz files for reference generation.
+Files must have '.se' or '.pe' as part of the file extension, indication single vs paired end.
+Paired-end mode expects both single and paired end files.
+- `wx_nbams` - specifies the path to normal bam files for reference generatoin.
+Files must have '.se' or '.pe' as part of the file extension, indication single vs paired end.
+Paired-end mode expects both single and paired end bams.

 ## Input
 - This pipeline expects single-end or paired-end raw short-read sequencing as input (ex. from Illumina).
 The reads are expected in `fastq` formated files with any one of the following extensions: `XXX.fastq` | `XXX.fastq.gz` | `XXX.fq` | `XXX.fq.gz`